jonathandroth/pretrends/README.md

 pre-trends tests, and visualization of possible violations of parallel trends.
 Calculations are based on [Roth (2020)](https://jonathandroth.github.io/assets/files/roth_pretrends_testing.pdf).
-(Please cite the paper if you enjoy the package\!)
+(Please cite the paper if you enjoy the package!)

 If you’re not an R user, you may also be interested in the associated [Shiny app](https://github.com/jonathandroth/PretrendsPower).